javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 2. The engine (embedded if it's a browser) reads the script ("parses") and converts ("compiles") it to the machine language.
 3. And then it runs, pretty fast.

 The engine applies optimizations on every stage of the process.
 It even watches the script as it runs, analyzes the data which flows through it and applies optimizations to the machine-code basing on that knowledge.
+That's why the code runs fast.
 ```

 ## What can in-browser JavaScript do?